 The Board of Directors affirms that during the Financial Year 2020-21 the Company hascomplied with the applicable Secretarial Standards issued by the Institute of CompanySecretaries of India and approved by the Central Government under Section 118(10) of theCompanies Act 2013.
 In the preparation of the Financial Statements the Company has alsoapplied the Indian Accounting Standards (Ind AS) specified under Section 133 of theCompanies Act 2013 read with Companies (Indian Accounting Standards) Rules 2015.

 LISTING OF EQUITY SHARES

-The equity shares of your company are listed on Bombay Stock Exchange Limited (BSE).The Annual Listing Fees for the year 2018-19 has been paid to the Stock Exchange.
+The equity shares of your company are listed on Bombay Stock Exchange Limited (BSE).The Annual Listing Fees for the year 2020-21 was paid within the scheduled time to theBombay Stock Exchange.

-No frauds (other than those which are reportable to the Central Government) werereported by auditors under sub-section (12) of Section 143 of the Companies Act 2013.
+No frauds were reported by auditors under sub-section (12) of Section 143 of theCompanies Act 2013.
+ACKNOWLEDGEMENTS

 The directors also thank the government of various countries government of India thegovernments of various states in India and concerned government departments / agencies fortheir co-operation.